 - 1 cinnamon stick

 - 1 cup water

 - Place chicken in a glass dish or bowl with lemon juice, chili powder, and a good pinch of salt.
 Toss to coat chicken entirely; cover dish and refrigerate for at least 1 hour.

 - Combine yogurt, garlic paste, turmeric, butter, and oil in a medium bowl.
 Season with salt and pepper.
-Pour yogurt mixture over chicken, replace cover, and return to refrigerator for another 3 to 4 hours.
+Pour yogurt mixture over chicken, cover, and return to the refrigerator to marinate for another 3 to 4 hours.